 Ultimately, the definition of FP&A is that there is someone looking out for the organization well into the future.

-Gartner defines financial planning and analysis (FP&A) as a conglomerate of four functional business activities that are intended to support the financial health of an organization.
+Gartner defines financial planning and analysis as a conglomerate of four functional business activities that are intended to support the financial health of an organization.
 The four activities that comprise FP&A are:

 - Planning and Budgeting